 Our main finding that UI has a redistributive role holds in the presence of the current progressive general tax and redistribution system.
 We therefore extend the analysis and allow for a simultaneous choice of both UI and general taxation.
 We find that the optimal general tax system should be far more progressive than its current state, and that the optimal choice attenuates the gains from redistribution through UI.
 However, the optimal choice does not eliminate the UI system and its redistributive aspects.
 We believe that these findings present a promising and challenging avenue for future research regarding the optimal mix of redistributive policies.
 To conduct this type of analysis one has to enrich the current model along a few dimensions.
-First, to fully capture the distortions presented by progressive taxation, a labor supply decision should be incorporated into the analysis.
+First, to fully capture the distortions presented by progressive taxation, a labor supply decision should be added to the model.
+Second, more welfare programs that are potentially redistributive should be incorporated into the analysis.